check-spelling-sandbox/azure-rest-api-specs/specification/security/resource-manager/readme.md

     from: securityConnectorsDevOps.json
     where:
       - $.paths["/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Security/securityConnectors/{securityConnectorName}/devops/default"].get.responses["200"].schema.properties
     reason: False positive.
-This check flags the the API which doesn't actually return collection but a singleton.
+This check flags the API which doesn't actually return collection but a singleton.

 # Needed when there is more than one input file
 override-info: